-What is the tsuru?
+What is tsuru?

 It is possible to identify Tsuru in various cultures, such as in Greece, India, the Aegean, South Arabia, China, Korea, Japan and the Native American cultures of North America.

-tsuru in mecca
+crane in mecca

-Even in Mecca, in pre-Islamic southern Arabia, Allāt, Uzza and Manat were believed to be the three main goddesses of Mecca.
+Even in Mecca, in pre-Islamic southern Arabia, Allat, Uzza and Manat were believed to be the three main goddesses of Mecca.
 Nothing important?

-tsuru in Greece
+Tsuru in Greece

-tsuru in China
+Tsuru in China

-And we have to ask that several styles of kung fu are inspired by the movements of these birds in nature.
+And we have to ask that various styles of kung fu are inspired by the movements of these birds in nature.
 And the movements are well known for their fluidity and grace.
 The most famous of these styles are:

 - The Wing Chun

-- The Hung Gar (tiger crane)
+- The Hung Gar (Tiger Crane)

 - The Shaolin Style Five Fighting Animals